viera-english/viera-english.github.io/_posts/2020-04-01-tobe-interrogativo-his-her.md

 Hello! my name is Tania, I am in my house today.
 My father and my mother are in the livingroom on the sofa.
 My brother is in **his** bedroom, and my grandmother is in the garden with **her** best friend Lucero.

 ```
-Afirmativa: My brother is in his bedroom
+Afirmativo: My brother is in his bedroom
 Pregunta: Is my brother in his bedroom?
 Respuesta: Yes, he is

-Afirmativa: They are on the sofa
+Afirmativo: They are on the sofa
 Pregunta: Are they on the table?
 Respuesta: No, They are on the sofa
 ```